research-fosdem/research-fosdem.github.io/index.md

 Paul and Mathieu were colleagues at Sciences Po médialab.
 Achilleas and Michael are colleagues at the German Neuroinformatics Node.
-We met because we submited two very related "Open Science" proposals for FOSDEM 2020!
+We met because we submitted two very related "Open Science" proposals for FOSDEM 2020!

 Contact us: `research-devroom[at]lists.fosdem.org`